 Give your teens the opportunity to help you with your trip.
 Have them pack their own suitcases with clothes and personal items based on their research and agreed upon itinerary.
 This will help them learn self-reliance.
+Consider giving them the keys to drive at least part of the way.
 If they are too young to drive, allow your teens to navigate, especially if they pre-planned the route earlier.
-Have them decide which Sea Ranch Trail to explore.
+Have them decide which of the many Sea Ranch Trails to explore.
 Have your teens provide directions and points of interest along the way.
 Perhaps they have a penchant for photography.
 Have your teens be the designated historian of the vacation.
 There’ll be plenty of scenery, nature, sunsets, sunrises, and activities to capture by camera.
 And no doubt they are selfie experts.

-By assigning responsibility to your teen it not only engages them, it also empowers them.
+By assigning responsibility to your teen it not only engages them, but it also empowers them.